F41zK4r1m/HackTheBox/Pilgrimage.md

 ### GIT enumeration:

-After the dump I started with the GIT enumeration:
+After completing the dump, I proceeded with the GIT enumeration, which revealed the following:

-- Found just one 'master' branch:
+- There was only one 'master' branch:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/b01d41b3-a8ef-497b-9cda-6eb55ceaa398)

-- In GIT logs I found a user with the commit ID: **e1a40beebc7035212efdcb15476f9c994e3634a7**, user: emily <emily@pilgrimage.htb>
+- Upon inspecting the GIT logs, I discovered a user associated with the commit ID e1a40beebc7035212efdcb15476f9c994e3634a7.
+The user was identified as emily emily@pilgrimage.htb.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/4c4dbc9d-7d28-43c2-8329-43c04aba526f)

-- I found a PHP library "BULLETPROOF", which handles secure image uploads.
+- I came across a PHP library named "BULLETPROOF" during my GIT exploration.
+This library is responsible for secure image uploads.
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/9dd2cf3c-27ae-41f3-b9fc-71569613e823)

-- In the dumped GIT folder I found a linux executable file name: "magic", which looks like performing the operation of image shrink.
-It's using "ImageMagick 7.1.0-49", which is vulnerable to arbitrary file read.
+- Within the dumped GIT folder, I found a Linux executable file named "magic."
+It appears to be involved in image shrinking operations.
+The executable utilizes "ImageMagick 7.1.0-49," which is known to have a vulnerability that allows arbitrary file reading.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/2e3cfcf2-4b39-4bcd-a4a8-990a29881351)
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f5d4ca2c-0477-4105-9a1c-1a7f83093374)